A Warm Welcome

 For a look at the most probably oldest German-language share certificate: k.k. priveligirte Zucker-Raffinerie in Königsaal bey Prag issued in 1792.
 Only two known pieces.

 You will find the basic infrastructure of the website available in German, English and Russian and the content predominantly in German and English.
 Once you have choosen a portion of the collection to look at (securities, articles or books and other items) you will find a number of items and you will be able to sort, filter and search…which will allow you to look for example for all items printed by a particular printing firm or all securities that were issued in the German state of Hessen before 1900.

 What will happen going forward?

 Starting in 2020 I have begun to put my collection online.
 Whilst I have listed most of my small specialist library already I am over 50% for the bond and share certificates.
-Germany (370 pcs) is basically complete as far as my collection is concerend as well as the Netherlands (ca 170 - including companies active in the Dutch colonies).
-Currently I am working on the US pieces.
+Germany (370 pcs) is basically complete as far as my collection is concerend as well as the Netherlands (ca 170 - including companies active in the Dutch colonies) and the US and Cuba (around 160 and close to 50 respectively).
 I will gladly include articles written by other authors, link to relevant pages and look forward to your feedback.
 Last but not least - if you have a piece I do not - let me know!